Zequez/logseq-vault/pages/Scarcity Work Talk.md

 	- Gabriela
 		- What is in the center of your life
-		- What you have is not what you want, what you have is what you are -
+		- What you have is not what you want, what you have is what you are
+		- Tells legend about a man she met on bus
+		-
+		-
 		-
 -